-GRI-G3.1 DESCRIPTION LEVEL OF REPORTING SOURCE/COMMENT PAGE(S) Human Rig hts Indicators - " 000 Disclosure on management approach Full SDR 14, 53 HR1 Percentage and total number of significant investment agreements that include human rights clauses or that have undergone human rights screening Full SDR 58 HR2 Percentage of significant suppliers and contractors that have undergone screening on human rights and actions taken Full No formal assessments in place.
-Our Co Conduct provides the principles to opera- operations globally.
-Our Code of Business on international conventions and codes s Declaration of Fundamental Human Righ Declaration on Fundamental Principles a (core conventions).
-Approximately 15% of volume originates from countries consid extreme risk (according to the Maplecrof Risk Index 2014).
-Also for countries with our Code of Business Conduct is basis for Therefore, we consider the risk that our and other countries violate human rights Ite for all our s Conduct is based such as The UN its and the ILO nd Rights at work of our production ered high or t Human Rights high or extreme risk, or doing business. operations in those HR3 Total hours training on policies and procedures Not reported We have no such training programmes. concerning human rights Employees are made aware of relevant p awareness programmes regarding Code Conduct.
-HR4 Total number of incidents of discrimination and actions taken Full SDR Website 53 HR5 Operations and significant suppliers identified in which the right to exercise freedom of association and collective bargaining may be at significant risk, and actions taken to support these rights Partial SDR 73 HR6 Operations with significant risk for incidents of child labour, and measures taken to eliminate Full SDR 53 HR7 Operations with significant risk of forced or compulsory labour, and measures to eliminate Full SDR 53 HR8 Percentage of security personnel trained in the organisation's policies or procedures concerning aspects of human rights that are relevant to operations Not reported Not applicable HR9 Incidents of violations involving rights of indigenous people and actions taken Full see comment under HR2 HR10 Percentage and number of operations subject to human rights reviews Full see comment under HR2 HR11 Number of grievances related to human rights addressed and resolved Full No such grievances were reported to Gro no such reports to local operations eithe Social 4.4.60 Disclosure on management approach Full SDR 14,60 \$O1 Percentage of operations with implemented local community engagement, impact assessments, and development programmes.
-Partial SDR 60-63 SO2 Percentage and total number of business units analysed for risks related to corruption Partial SDR 10-11 SO3 Percentage of employees trained in organisation's anti- corruption policies and procedures Full SDR 6, 10-11 SO4 Actions taken in response to incidents of corruption Full SDR 10-11 SO5 Public policy positions and participation in public policy development and lobbying Full SDR 10-11 SO6 Total value of financial and in-kind contributions to political parties, politicians and related institutions by country Full SDR 11 SO7 Total number of legal actions for anti-competitive behaviour, anti-trust and monopoly practices and their outcomes Full SDR 11 SO8 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with laws and regulations Full SDR 10-11
+GRI-G3.1 DESCRIPTION LEVEL OF REPORTING SOURCE/COMMENT PAGE(S) Human Rig hts Indicators Disclosure on management approach Full SDR 14, 53 HR1 Percentage and total number of significant investment Full SDR agreements that include human rights clauses or that have undergone human rights screening 58 HR2 Percentage of significant suppliers and contractors that have undergone screening on human rights and actions taken Full No formal assessments in place.
+Our Code of Business Conduct provides the principles to operate for all our operations globally.
+Our Code of Business Conduct is based on international conventions and codes such as The UN Declaration of Fundamental Human Rights and the ILO Declaration on Fundamental Principles and Rights at work (core conventions).
+Approximately 15% of our production volume originates from countries considered high or extreme risk (according to the Maplecroft Human Rights Risk Index 2014).
+Also for countries with high or extreme ris our Code of Business Conduct is basis for doing business.
+Therefore, we consider the risk that our operations in those and other countries violate human rights as low.
+HR3 Total hours training on policies and procedures Not reported We have no such training programme es. concerning human rights Employees are made aware of releva awareness programmes regarding C Conduct.
+HR4 Total number of incidents of discrimination and actions taken Full SDR Website 53 HR5 Operations and significant suppliers identified in which the right to exercise freedom of association and collective bargaining may be at significant risk, and actions taken to support these rights Partial SDR HR6 Operations with significant risk for incidents of child labour, and measures taken to eliminate Full SDR 53 HR7 Operations with significant risk of forced or compulsory labour, and measures to eliminate Full SDR HR8 Percentage of security personnel trained in the organisation's policies or procedures concerning aspects of human rights that are relevant to operations Not reported d Not applicable HR9 Incidents of violations involving rights of indigenous people and actions taken Full see comment under HR2 HR10 Percentage and number of operations subject to human rights reviews Full see comment under HR2 HR11 Number of grievances related to human rights addressed and resolved Full No such grievances were reported to no such reports to local operations e Social Disclosure on management approach Full SDR 14, 60 SO1 Percentage of operations with implemented local community engagement, impact assessments, and development programmes.
+Partial SDR 60-63 SO2 Percentage and total number of business units analysed for risks related to corruption Partial SDR 10-11 SO3 Percentage of employees trained in organisation's anti- corruption policies and procedures Full SDR 6, 10- SO4 Actions taken in response to incidents of corruption Full SDR 10-11 SO5 Public policy positions and participation in public policy development and lobbying Full SDR 10-1 SO6 Total value of financial and in-kind contributions to political parties, politicians and related institutions by country Full SDR 1 SO7 Total number of legal actions for anti-competitive behaviour, anti-trust and monopoly practices and their outcomes Full SDR 11 SO8 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with laws and regulations Full SDR 10-11